xrpronin17/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 **Step 2:** After this transaction has been processed, the XRP Ledger has an [Escrow object](escrow-object.html) that holds the escrowed XRP.
 This object contains the properties of the escrow as defined by the transaction that created it.
 If this escrow has a finish time, no one can access the XRP before then.

 **Step 3:** The recipient, or any other XRP Ledger address, sends an [EscrowFinish transaction][] to deliver the XRP.
 If the correct conditions are met, this destroys the Escrow object in the ledger and credits the XRP to the intended recipient.
 If the escrow has a crypto-condition, this transaction must include a fulfillment for that condition.
-If the escrow has an expiration time that has already passed, the EscrowFinish transaction instead fails with the code [`tecNO_PERMISSION`](tec-codes.html).
+If the escrow has an expiration time that has already passed, the EscrowFinish transaction instead fails with the code [<span class="code-snippet">tecNO_PERMISSION</span>](tec-codes.html).

 ### Expiration Case